nicolaei/master/docs/thesis/source/02_existing_research.md

 [@ActiveScanPerformance], they set up a client to run an active scan every minute.
 While running these active scans they were continuously pinging another host over the WLAN to measure the impact these active scans have on the latency.
-The result was that every minute, when the active scans was  initialized, a large spike in latency occurred (see {+@fig:probelatency}.
+The result was that every minute, when the active scans was initialized, a large spike in latency occurred (see {+@fig:probelatency}).
 This spike had a tail of latency that lasted a few seconds.
 This kind of latency spike is problematic, as it has an impact on real-time applications like games and VoIP.